Challenges with Water Temperature

 When dealing with thermal power plant cooling water, the EE Modeling System provides the means to simulate the impacts of once-through cooling with a range of forced evaporation options.

 Examples of Studies Done with EEMS

-EEMS was used to support Southwest Florida Management District to build a 3D hydrodynamic model (salinity and temperature) of the Chassahowitzka River/Estuary System.
+Southwest Florida Water Management District (SWFWMD) built a 3D hydrodynamic model (salinity and temperature) of the Chassahowitzka River/Estuary System using EEMS.
 This model was used to determine the minimum baseline refuge areas/volumes and determine the changes in salinity regimes due to reductions in spring discharges.
-Under the direction of SWFWMD a data assessment was and statistic regression for missing data periods, calculated the joint probability analysis to establish the baseline critical condition of MFL for providing adequate protection to the manatee refuge.
-A determination of the areas in the Chassahowitzka system that meet manatee habitat criteria during critical conditions was made.
+Under the direction of SWFWMD a data assessment and statistic regression for missing data periods, calculated the joint probability analysis to establish the baseline critical condition of MFL for providing adequate protection to the manatee refuge.
+The areas that meet the manatee habitat criteria in the Chassahowitzka system during critical conditions were identified.

 Electricity production accounts for one of the largest water usages in the United States and worldwide.
 Water for thermoelectric power is used in generating electricity with steam-driven turbine generators.
-Surface water was the source for more than 99 percent of total thermoelectric-power withdrawals according to USGS surveys.
-Forced evaporation (FE) in a receiving water body due to added heat from once-through cooling for thermal electric generating plants has been studied by Electric Power Research Institute and the USGS.
+Surface water was the source for more than 99 percent of total thermoelectric-power withdrawals, according to United States Geological Survey (USGS).
+Forced evaporation (FE) in a receiving water body due to added heat from once-through cooling for thermal electric generating plants has been studied by Electric Power Research Institute (EPRI) and the USGS.
 However, these approaches are for screening level analyses and/or analytical solution.
-In contract EEMS is equipped with the tools to address site specific FE such as this study carried out on the Coosa River, Alabama.
+In contrast, EEMS is equipped with the tools to address site specific FE such as this study carried out on the Coosa River, Alabama.